What is mental illness?

 In many of the countries where CBM works, people often experience a combination of poverty, unemployment, poor health and unequal access to education.
 This can increase vulnerability to mental illness and exacerbate existing conditions.

 At the same time, many of the poorest countries in the world spend less than one per cent of their health budget on mental health prevention and treatment.
 As a result, it is estimated that more than three-quarters of people with mental health conditions in low and middle-income countries receive no treatment.

 Some of the most prominent mental illnesses include:

 - Bipolar disorder – People who experience bipolar disorder commonly experience both manic and depressive episodes.
-These episodes can impact behavior, sleep and energy.
+These episodes can impact behaviour, sleep and energy.
 About 45 million people around the world live with bipolar disorder, and while it is a lifelong condition, it can be treated with medications and psychological therapies.

 Mental illnesses are a common cause of disabilities worldwide, and account for approximately one-third of all disability globally, according to the World Health Organization.

 CBM works in some of the poorest parts of the world to build an inclusive world where people living with mental illness and psychosocial disabilities can achieve their full potential.